| Brad

 Buethe

-years was on the UCB Young Musicians Program faculty.
-In the late
+and for many years was on the UCB Young Musicians Program faculty.

-1970s, Brad played with the Bill Bell band (backing greats such as
+In the late 1970s, Brad played with the Bill Bell band (backing greats

 All-Stars big band, and the quintet of Concord Jazz recording artist